e0328eric/nebelang/README.md

 # nebelang

 A simple language toy project.
-Compiler for this language will be written in C#, and the runtime will be written in zig.
+Language itself will be implemented in pure C11 with zig internal C compiler.